This post may contain affiliate links. Please see my full disclosure policy for details.

 9. Prepping Food

 Plenty of outdoor chores are suitable for tiny helping hands.
 Don’t forget to work on that green thumb and teach your children to take care of the garden.
-Weeding, planting and mowing are just a few things that kids can help with upon reaching an appropriate age.
+Weeding, planting, watering, and even mowing with the proper supervision are just a few things that kids can help with upon reaching an appropriate age.

 11. Keeping Surfaces Cleared